Florida Prep Making a Private Education More Affordable Through Scholastic Achievement Awards

 “We are moving forward with new initiatives that present exciting opportunities for our students,” said Jeanette Middleton, Florida Prep’s communications director.

 Part of the change focuses on Scholastic Achievement Awards that reward high-achieving students.
+Academic scholarship applications must be received before May 1 each year.

 “For highly qualified students, these awards could over up to half, two thirds or even the entire amount of tuition,” added Middleton.